Skip to main content

 For many centuries, scientific discovery relied on performing experiments and the subsequent deduction of new theoretical models.
 The advent of powerful computers, coupled with new and ever more efficient numerical algorithms, makes it possible to simulate complex systems with increasing realism, and to automatize even model discovery using artificial intelligence (AI) technologies.
 Computational Fluid Dynamics (CFD) is one of the most prominent areas that clearly requires, and even motivate exascale computing to be part of the engineering and academic workflows.
 Given the physical scaling and the availability of highly efficient simulation codes, CFD has the potential of reaching exascale performance, as one of the few application areas.
 This center will implement exascale ready workflows for addressing relevant challenges for future exascale systems, including those procured by EuroHPC.
 The significant improvement in energy efficiency will be facilitated through efficient exploitation of accelerated hardware architectures (GPUs) and novel adaptive mixed-precision calculations.
 Emphasis is furthermore given to new or improved algorithms that are needed to exploit upcoming exascale architectures.
 The efforts of the center are driven by a collection of five different lighthouse cases of physical and engineering interest, ranging from aeronautical to atmospheric flows, with the goal of reaching TRL 4 and even 5 for selected cases.
 All development is done in five European HPC codes which span the entire spectrum of CFD applications, including compressible, incompressible and multiphase flows.

-In the first reporting period, CEEC has achieved the following main results:
+In the second reporting period, CEEC has achieved the following main results:

-- Consortium codes and their underlying solvers have been analyzed, and a roadmap for future algorithmic work has been established.
-Work on fault-resilient algorithms and h-type mesh refinement algorithms for accelerators has started.
+- Development of mixed-precision methods for the consortium codes has progressed using mini-apps.
+Efficient multigrid-based solvers and preconditioners have been developed, and work on fault-resilient algorithms and h-type mesh refinement algorithms for accelerators has continued.

-- Techniques and technologies required for supporting the lighthouse cases have been analyzed.
-Different workflow and machine-learning strategies and frameworks for multi-fidelity uncertainty quantification have been tested.
-Strategies for visualization, data management, and dynamic resource management have been formulated.
+- Developing the techniques and technologies required for supporting the lighthouse cases.
+Different workflow and machine-learning strategies and frameworks for multi-fidelity uncertainty quantification have been developed.
+Methods for visualisation, data management, and dynamic resource management have been developed.

 CEEC aim at being at the forefront of exascale computational fluid dynamics with consortium codes supporting all existing major pre- and exascale systems.
 Algorithmic activities ensured portability, extreme-scale scalability, and sustained performance of the consortium codes, which were successfully demonstrated with scale-out pre-exascale machine runs.
 CEEC and its codes are more and more recognized not only in Europe but also in the US and Japan.
 The six demanding exascale lighthouse cases will further drive the global impact generation.